parameterizeit/starter-academic/content/authors/peterson-s/_index.md

 - Alumni
 ---

-Lucy was a student in the Rocky Mountain Biological Lab's summer undergraduate research program, where she worked (remotely, due to Covid-19) on forecasting *Valeriana edulis* population sex ratios.
-Since working with us, she finished her Bachelor's degree at Durham University (UK) and has started a Masters program in international environmental policy at Duke Kunshan University (China).
+Sydney was an REU student in the Rocky Mountain Biological Lab's summer undergraduate research program, where she worked on forecasting *Valeriana edulis* population sex ratios.
+She's currently working on a Bachelor's degree at Colorado State University.